iancovert/easy-ensemble/README.md

 ## How it works

-When your loss function is convex (e.g., mean squared error or log-loss), finding the optimal ensemble weights requires solving a convex optimization problem.
-Adding constraints to the weights does not affect the convexity, but it does make finding the optimal solution a bit more difficult.
+When your loss function is convex (e.g., mean squared error or log-loss), finding the optimal ensemble weights involves solving a convex optimization problem.
+Adding linear constraints to the ensemble weights does not affect the convexity, but it does make finding the optimal solution a bit more difficult.
 Here, we find the optimal ensemble weights using *sequential quadratic programming* (SQP), which means that we solve a sequence of quadratic programs (QPs) that approximate the true objective around the current solution.
 To solve the underlying QPs, we use the excellent [osqp](https://github.com/osqp/osqp) package.
 While you could find the optimal ensemble weights using projected gradient descent, SQP is very fast and basically hyperparameter-free (no learning rate required).

 ## Contact